Kanch01/Night-at-Sea-Animation/README.md

 # Night-at-Sea-Animation
-An animation created with WebGL which renders an ocean scene with shark objects and a boat object
+An animation created with WebGL which renders an ocean scene with shark objects and a boat object.

+In this project you can see three sharks following a boat.
+The sharks and the boat are lit by the scene light, which is implemented as the moon.
+The sharks follow the boat while doing diving motions going in and out of the water.
+The sharks are made to look slightly shiny, so that they look a bit wet.
+The boat, as it follows its path, rocks as it is perturbed by the waves of the ocean.
+The boat is lit to look more matte.
+The water is a reflective surface with small life-like waves.
+It reflects the sharks, the boat, and the skybox.
+The reflections are also distorted by the waves.
+Controls and directions are listed on the project itself.
+The best view of the ocean, where the waves reflect, look at the ocean head on.
+In other words, in the opposite direction that the objects are headed towards.